MathThyMod/GP_emu_UQSA/README.md

 import gp_emu.sensitivity as s
 ```

 A distribution for the inputs must be defined by a mean m and variance v for each input.
-These means and variances should be stored as a list e.g. for an emulator with three inputs with mean 0.50 and variance 0.02 for each input:
+These means and variances should be stored as a list e.g. for an emulator with 3 inputs with mean 0.50 and variance 0.02 for each input:

 ```
 m = [0.50, 0.50, 0.50]
 v = [0.02, 0.02, 0.02]
 ```

-These lists and the emulator "emul" must then be passed to the a setup function which returns a sensitivity class instance:
+These lists and the emulator "emul" must then be passed to the a setup function which returns a Sensitivity class instance:

 ```
 sens = s.setup(emul, m, v)